RealTimeChris/DiscordCoreAPI/Documentation/Examples/Adding a Command.md

 }
 #endif
 ```
-- Add the command to the library's command list by using the `DiscordCoreAPI::CommandCenter::registerFunction()` function.
+- Add the command to the library's command list by using the `DiscordCoreAPI::DiscordCoreClient::registerFunction()` function.

 ```cpp
 // Main.cpp - Main source file, for "the framework".